 The structures also provide great photo ops for your guests!

-I used an arbor arch with net lights* (often used for weddings) over the entry way.
+I used an inexpensive arbor arch* with white string lights (often used for weddings) over the entry way.

 And a 3-sided gazebo* (from Amazon) for the arbor over the table in the middle of the room.

 Both of these feel a little flimsy when you are putting them together, but they are beautiful once you get them up.
 I did attach blocks of wood at the bottom to keep them a little more stable.

 Adding trees to your decor creates even more of a feeling of being outside.